 We advise removing the seat at the least, since you don’t want to soak the inner foam material each time you wash the dirt bike.
 This also allows you to clean the underside and remove dust and debris under the seat.

 Always remember to remove the air filter and replace it with an airbox wash cover.
 It will prevent dirt and water from getting into the airbox and air intake.
 If you don’t have one yet, we recommend getting this airbox wash cover below.
 We have the exact same dirt bike air filter cover and ours has lasted already for several years.

 2. Rinse Off Excessive Dirt and Debris

-Before placing the dirt bike on the center stand, rinse off excessive mud and dirt with a water hose.
+Before placing the dirt bike on the center stand for a thorough wash, rinse off excessive mud and dirt with a water hose.
 Then let it soak for five minutes to soften the dirt.
 The goal is to soak the sand and mud and let most of it drop off the dirt bike.

-Use a power washer or a water hose to remove most of the thicker sand, mud, and debris.
+Next, use a pressure washer or a water hose to remove most of the thicker sand, mud, and debris.
 You want to remove most of the dirt before scrubbing and using soap.

-In addition to using a pressure washer or a water hose, you can also use a scraper or a stick to remove larger mud and sand lumps for quicker results.
+In addition to using a pressure washer or a water hose, you can also use a mud scraper or a stick to remove larger mud and sand lumps for quicker results.
 Just remember that the dirt needs to be wet or otherwise the mud scraper can scratch the plastic.

-It can make a mess, so pick a good location for where you wash the dirt bike.
-Grass will soak up the dirt and water better compared to washing the bike on tarmac or driveway.
+Rinsing off will almost guaranteed make a mess, so pick a good location for where you wash the dirt bike.
+Grass will soak up the dirt and water better compared to washing the dirt bike on tarmac or driveway.
 When you wash the dirt bike on grass, this will prevent the detergents, oil, grease, lubricants etc. from washing into the street and into the stormwater.
 Using biodegradable detergents is even better for the environment.

-Rinse off dirt from fenders and under the dirt bike.
+Finally, rinse off all dirt from fenders and under the dirt bike.

-Once most of the dirt has come off the dirt bike, you can spray it with some soap.
+Once most of the dirt has come off the dirt bike, it’s time to apply the soap.

 Some areas are difficult to reach when washing the dirt bike.
 You can use a small brush or a cloth to clean hard-to-reach places where dirt seems to get stuck and won’t come off easily.

 4. Rinse Off Carefully

 Remember to carefully rinse off all soap with clean water.
-Don’t leave soapy residue on the dirt bike, since it can speed up the plastic and seal wear.
+Don’t leave any soapy residue on the dirt bike, because it can speed up the dirt bike plastics and seal wear.

-It is also important to lube areas like the chain right after drying off.
+It is also important to lube areas like the chain right after washing and drying the dirt bike.